ashvinganesan/ashvinganesan.github.io/experience.md

 ### CPU Machine Learning Co-Op/Intern at AMD
 **May 2023 - Aug 2023**
-- Led project focused on partial quantization of convolutional neural networks (CNNs)
+- project focused on partial quantization of convolutional neural networks (CNNs)
 - Developed and applied genetic algorithm to quantize 90% of CNN nodes
 - Achieved dramatic model size reduction with only 0.2% accuracy loss (vs 10% with full quantization)
 - Reduced memory usage and sped up inference times for resource-constrained devices